abraunegg/onedrive/docs/install.md

 *   `Linux ubuntu 5.15.0-1005-raspi #5-Ubuntu SMP PREEMPT Mon Apr 4 12:21:48 UTC 2022 aarch64 aarch64 aarch64 GNU/Linux` (ubuntu-22.04-preinstalled-server-arm64+raspi) using Raspberry Pi 3B (revision 1.2)

 > [!IMPORTANT]
-> Build environment must have at least 1GB of memory & 1GB swap space.
-Check with `swapon`.
+> For successful compilation of this application, it's crucial that the build environment is equipped with a minimum of 1GB of memory and an additional 1GB of swap space.
+To verify your system's swap space availability, you can use the `swapon` command.
+Ensuring these requirements are met is vital for the application's compilation process.

 ```text
 sudo apt install build-essential